 You can also use low carb almond or coconut milk instead of the heavy cream.
 However, the batter will tend to be thinner so you'll want to use less.

 Most of the carbs in these almond flour waffles come from the ground nuts.
-It’s a lot of nuts if you were were to eat a full Belgium waffle size.
+It's a lot of nuts if you were to eat a full Belgium waffle size.

 So make sure you don't eat a supersized portion.
 I like to add a small waffle as a side to bacon and eggs.
 It's kind of like having a little dessert at breakfast.

 Keto waffles are the perfect weekend low carb breakfast idea.
 But they are also great for a little morning or afternoon snack.
-You can serve them the traditional way with a little butter and low carb maple syrup.
+You can serve them the traditional way with a little butter and low-carb maple syrup just like almond flour pancakes.

 I also like to serve them with fresh berries and a little whipped cream on top.
 This is one of my favorite after work snacks.
 They are a real treat topped with fruit and whipped cream.

 Since they are stored in the refrigerator, I just pop one in the microwave or toaster to heat it up.
 I find the toaster oven makes them crisper than the microwave.

 A large batch of these almond waffles can be made ahead to freezer for later.
 All you'd have to do is reheat them in the microwave or toaster oven straight from the freezer.

 If you are allergic to nuts, you can try adding sunflower seed meal to the waffle batter instead.
 I also found a great low carb waffle recipe at Sugar Free Londoner using a blend of almond butter and coconut flour.